8 Things to Consider When Shopping for the Best iPad Air 10.5 Case

 When Apple launched the 11" tablet they took their 10.5 Pro model and re-chirstened it the 10.5 iPad Air.
-If you're looking for a quality case for the new Air model, you're probably wondering which is the best leather iPad Air 10.5 case available.
+If you're looking for a quality case for the new Air model, you're probably wondering which is the best iPad Air 10.5 case available.

 In this piece we'll go "Behind the Design" and speak to MacCase Chief Creative Officer Michael Santoro about the top 8 things to look for when buying a protective cover for your Apple tablet.

 Michael invented the Apple-specific case market back in 1998.
 If you're looking for insight into what to look for in the best iPad Air case, he's someone you'd want to ask.

 Best iPad Air 10.5 Case - What to Look For

 JKD: Can you go into the process a bit?
 You see the new 10.5 Air and what happens?

 MS: The first thing we do is go over to Apple's site and get the specs.
 Once we have them, we compare their new design to previous design and against our current line up.
 From there on out it's sort of top secret and I'd rather keep it that way.

 JKD: So you have the specs and sit down to begin.
 Can you give us a sense of what you consider when designing what you hope will become the best leather iPad Air 10.5 case?